scrabbletank/farhome-rules/rulesdoc.md

 ***Enhanced:*** The creature gains the minor injury _Clouded Mind_ on a critical.

-***Superior:*** While dazed, any ranged attacks against the creature add a critical success to their attack rolls.
+***Superior:*** While dazed, any attacks against the creature add a critical success to their attack rolls.

 #### Guided Strike